DataDog/documentation/content/getting_started/_index.md

 Dashboards contain [graphs][11] with real-time performance metrics

-* Synchronous mousing across all graphs in a dashboard.
+* Synchronous mousing across all graphs in a [screenboard](/graphing/dashboards/screenboard).
 * Vertical bars are events in the context of the metric.
 * Click & drag on a graph to zoom-in on a particular time-frame.
 * As you hover over the graph the event stream moves with you.